Openbank-Java-Bootcamp/beatriz-perez-Midterm-Project-Banking-System/README.md

 ***

 ## Bonus: Fraud Detection
-- **Account status:** each time a transfer is done by an account holder or a transaction from a third party is processed the application checks the status of the account, and only allows it if it is ACTIVE.
+- **Account status:** when an account is created it's status is set by default to ACTIVE.
 - **Last transaction date:** the date of the last transaction of each account is stored in the account DB table.
-- **Fraud detection:**
+- **Fraud detection:** each time a transfer is done by an account holder or a transaction from a third party is processed **checkForFraud method** checks the time duration between this transaction and the previous one.
+If it is smaller than one second it changes the status of the account to FROZEN.
+Then it checks the status of the account and only allows the transaction if it is ACTIVE.

    <br/>